Sushil0001/javapipeline/README.md

 # javaCICDpipeline

-welcome to devops world and happy journey
+welcome to devops world and happy journey happy happy